Wage Reporting Software & Reference Material

 - Provide processes for preparing wage-data files according to Social Security's Specifications for Filing Forms W-2 Electronically (EFW2) standards.
 The EFW2 format is for original (Form W-2) files and the EFW2C format is for correction (Form W-2c) files.
 Both the EFW2 and the EFW2C publications can be downloaded from the Publications & Forms page.

-- Incorporate into your application Social Security's AccuWage software to check W-2 files or AccuW2C software to check W-2c files.
-These software tools can be downloaded from the AccuWage Software page.
+- Incorporate into your application Social Security's AccuWage downloadable software to check W-2 or W-2c files.
+This software can be downloaded from the AccuWage Downloadable page.

 - Automatically populate the User ID field in the RA/RCA record with the User ID assigned to the person who is attesting to the accuracy of the file.